Last updated on December 19th, 2017

 Scones with clotted cream and jam are definitely one of my favorite treats and they’re so easy to make at home!

 These scones are so simple to make!
 I like to make the whole recipe and freeze most of them.
 Then when I want one I defrost it, most times I use my toaster oven or just let them sit on the counter for a few hours, and they taste like fresh out of the oven!

 Like my Easy Lemon Raspberry Cake or my Banana Muffins with Cinnamon Streusel, British-style scones are a great addition to a brunch or special-occasion breakfast like Mother’s day, Easter or Christmas.
 (Have a look at my Breakfast & Brunch category for more brunch inspirations!)

 What is the difference between American Scones and English Scones?

 British scones are different from American scones!
 British ones have less butter and sugar in them because you slather clotted cream (which is kind of a butter) and sweet jam on them when you eat them.
 They are flaky, fluffy, and so delicious!

 English scones contain more leavening agent than you would normally use for this amount of flour but you want them to rise high in a short time.
 And you don’t really add add-ins into the dough like in the US version.
 British scones are preferred plain, sometimes a few raisins are added but that’s very rare.

 Clotted Cream is really hard to find outside the UK.
-You can find it at Amazon or try to make your own (here is a great tutorial from Cupcake Project).
+You can find it on Amazon or make your own (here is a great tutorial from Cupcake Project).
 But be prepared that it’s expensive to buy real clotted cream outside the UK, but you should definitely try it.